hnw/switchbot-actions/docs/specification.md

 ### **5.2. `scanner`**

 Configures the BLE scanning behavior.
+These settings can be overridden by the `--scanner-cycle`, `--scanner-duration`, and `--scanner-interface` command-line flags.

 - `cycle`: (integer, optional, default: `10`) Time in seconds between the start of each scan cycle.
 - `duration`: (integer, optional, default: `3`) Time in seconds the scanner will actively listen.
 Must be less than or equal to `cycle`.